Public Health England's infection prevention control guidelines and hospital visiting guidance remain in place for all staff and visitors.

 Patients should be encouraged to wear face coverings whenever they attend the practice (with practices continuing to use triage arrangements to keep face-to-face contact to a minimum).

-We have produced a poster encouraging patients to keep wearing face coverings, despite being made not mandatory in July 2021.
+We have produced a poster encouraging patients to keep wearing face coverings.

 Staff should continue to be enabled to work remotely whenever possible, to create more space for social distancing.